 Dear Schulich Faculty and Staff,

-Academic Policies and Guidelines for Fall 2023:
+Academic Policies and Guidelines for Winter 2024:

 Programs with a high contingent of late-arriving students will have the option of live-streaming or recording in-person classes for the first two weeks of term to accommodate students who may be delayed.
 Students who may not be able to arrive by the start of classes are expected to communicate with instructors directly on a case-by-case basis and discuss available accommodation options based on course structure and academic expectations.
-Students will be advised that accommodation may vary from course to course and may include but not limited to livestreaming/recording class sessions, pre-recorded lectures/materials, access to lecture slides, leniency in participation grade due to unavoidable absence, etc. Students are advised that if they cannot arrive in Canada by the end of the second week of the semester, they should not continue in the program and should connect with Student Services on available options.
+Students will be advised that accommodation may vary from course to course and may include but not limited to livestreaming/recording class sessions, pre-recorded lectures/materials, access to lecture slides, leniency in participation grade due to unavoidable absence, etc. Students are advised that if they cannot arrive in Canada by the end of the second week of the term, they should not continue in the program and should connect with Student Services on available options.

 Instructors are kindly asked to continue supporting students in these times when the global and local environments remain challenging.